 The MTR team will include its ratings of the project's results and brief descriptions of the associated achievements in a MTR Ratings & Achievement Summary Table in the Executive Summary of the MTR report.
-See Annex E for ratings scales.
-No rating on Project Strategy and no overall project rating is required.
+See the TOR Annexes for the Rating Table and ratings scales.